jdjakub/papers/prog-2022/prog22-manuscript.md

 ### Example: conceptual integrity

 > I will contend that Conceptual Integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas. \cite{brooks95aristo}
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+(Fred\ Brooks, *Aristocracy, Democracy and System Design* \cite{brooks95aristo})

 \note{The essence of this style can be captured by the phrase “the right thing”.
 To such a designer it is important to get all of the following characteristics right: Simplicity … Correctness … Consistency … Completeness --- Richard Gabriel}

-> Conceptual integrity arises not (simply) from one mind or from a small number of agreeing resonant minds, but from sometimes hidden co-authors and the thing designed itself. \cite{DesignedAsDesigner}
+> Conceptual integrity arises not (simply) from one mind or from a small number of agreeing resonant minds, but from sometimes hidden co-authors and the thing designed itself.
+(Richard \ Gabriel, *Designed As Designer* \cite{DesignedAsDesigner})

 Conceptual integrity strives to reduce complexity at the source; it employs *unified concepts* that may *compose orthogonally* to generate diversity.
 Perhaps the apotheosis of this approach can be found in early Smalltalk and Lisp machines, which were complete programming systems built around a single language.
 They incorporated capabilities commonly provided *outside* the programming language by operating systems and databases.
 Everything was done in one language, and so everything was represented with the datatypes of that language.
 Likewise the libraries and idioms of the language were applicable in all contexts.
 Having a *lingua franca* avoided much of the friction and impedance mismatches inherent to multi-language systems.
 A similar drive exists in the Python programming language, which follows the principle that “There should be one---and preferably only one---obvious way to do it” in order to promote community consensus on a single coherent style.